Palos Verdes Peninsula: Reef restoration

-Reef restoration off the coast of Palos Verdes began in May 2020 involving over 30 acres of new habitat.
-Located off the coast, this restoration consists unique designs and locations with of rock relief habitats which provide habitat for marine life.
+Reef restoration off the coast of Palos Verdes began in May 2020, involving over 30 acres of new habitat.
+This restoration consists of unique designs and locations of rock relief habitats for marine life.
 It avoids existing functioning reefs and instead uses those areas as inspiration.
-These habitats have been impacted by deposited or settling sediment such as sand, leading the artificial reefs to be constructed over reefs buried in shallow sediment (to minimize potential for the artificial reef sinking).
+These habitats have been impacted by deposited or settling sediment such as sand, leading the artificial reefs to be constructed over reefs buried in shallow sediment in order to minimize potential for the artificial reef sinking.
 The main goals of the restoration project were to restore the rocky-reef territory and maximize ecosystem benefits.

-Reefs are productive ecosystems.
 Two types of monitoring have been done for the restoration site.
-The first one being geophysical and oceanographic monitoring.
-The restoration project uses high-resolution multi-beam bathymetry data which is an instrument that uses echo-sound to measure the depth of water at different angles to create 3D maps of the ocean floor.
+The first one was geophysical and oceanographic monitoring.
+The restoration project uses high-resolution multi-beam bathymetry data, which is an instrument that uses echo-sound to measure the depth of water at different angles to create 3D maps of the ocean floor.
 The team used before and after pictures of the site from October 2019, the date prior to alterations, three different dates throughout 2020, and the final date, December 2021.
 By 2021, the team used Edgetech 6205 MultiPhase EchoSounder, which sends and receives audible pulses that also map the ocean's floor.
-Results showed net gain between 2019 and 2020.
-There was little net loss and fewer net gain between 2020 and 2021.
-Between 2019 and 2021, there were was mostly no change.

 The second monitoring method was biological monitoring.
 The team used instruments which detected specific fish species' density and size.
 These instruments also showed the kelp canopy and other marine plants.
 By 2021, the team was able to say there was a significantly higher giant kelp density compared to the previous three years.
 There was also an increase in biotic cover, total fish density, and total fish biomass by 2021.
 Although kelp does function as a habitat and food source of marine species, it is not necessary for fish biodiversity.
 Instead, rock relief is linked to fish biodiversity.